mahilab/MEL/README.md

     }
     ```

 6. Right-click in the Python file and choose **SublimeLiner >> Toggle Linter...** from the context menu.
-Make sure **pyflakes** is enabled
+Make sure **pyflakes** is enabled.

 7. Optionally choose a new Sublime theme from [Package Control](https://packagecontrol.io/).
-Evan's personal favorite is [Material Theme](https://packagecontrol.io/packages/Material%20Theme) with [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon) installed
+Evan's personal favorites are [Material Theme](https://packagecontrol.io/packages/Material%20Theme) and [Spacegray](https://packagecontrol.io/packages/Theme%20-%20Spacegray) with [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon) installed on top.